-Pin lots of pins from one single person, they will notice you.
+- Pin lots of pins from one single person, they will notice you.

-You could also use the social part of Pinterest and comment on some pins or engage with some other users.
+- Use the social part of Pinterest and comment on some pins or engage with some other users.
 I haven’t tested this strategy as I use Pinterest more as a search engine.

-This is because while the “like for like” usually gets you followers not interested in your topic, with the re-pin thread:
+This is because while the “like-for-like” usually gets you followers not interested in your topic, with the re-pin thread:

-1. You will increase the re-pin count of your pins and this is really useful to gain authority on Pinterest.
+- You will increase the re-pin count of your pins and this is really useful to gain authority on Pinterest.

-When you are going to put your pin in the thread you should share the version of that specific pin that has got more re-pins.
+When you are going to put your pin in the thread, you should share the version of that specific pin that has got more re-pins.
 By doing this you will increase the re-pin count of an already strong pin and Pinterest will be happier to put that pin in the home feed.
 It will also increase your chance of seeing your pin re-pinned as a pin with a bigger number of re-pins is more attractive.

 To check which version of a specific pin has been re-pinned the most you can go to